 Plowback Ratio of Alpha = 3,000,000 / 5,000,000 = 0.60 or 60%

 Plowback Ratio of Beta = 4,594,500 / 5,105,000 = 0.90 or 90%

 Plow Back Ratio and Interpretation

 Assuming that both Alpha and Beta are from the same industry, the Beta will have a better retention ratio if the growth opportunities are higher in the industry.
-As retaining for further investment and growth is the more feasible solution rather than raising funds from outside.
+As retaining for further investment and growth is a more feasible solution rather than raising funds from outside.
 On the contrary, if the growth rate is lower, it is better to distribute more dividends and retain less.
 Therefore, Alpha is better in this case.
 Moreover, despite being in the same industry, the stage at which the company is makes a difference in the approach and evaluation.
-So after understanding and appreciating that stage, one can say whether higher payout or higher plow back ratio is a preferable one for the company.
+So after understanding and appreciating that stage, one can say whether a higher payout or higher plow back ratio is a preferable one for the company.